 Percy moved back to DePauw at the request of his former professor William Blanchard.
 He was appointed to serve as a research fellow, supervising the laboratory session.
 This was a big step down from his previous position but he was placated to an extent when he was joined again by his collaborator Josef Pikl.
 Julian’s tenure as an instructor was remarkable in that 11 of his students published papers in the Journal of the American Chemical Society, an unheard of number for a class of that size.
 Although the department was very pleased with his accomplishments, the local American Legion complained about the school hiring a Black teacher who has been forced to leave Howard University.
 He was thus forced to stop teaching, but was allowed to continue researching.

 He next took on a project that had baffled scientist for more than 50 years.
 Inside of the Calabar bean was an alkaloid called physostigmine which was used to treat glaucoma.
 The problem was that no one had been able to create a synthetic version of physostigmine.
 Julian, thus set out to synthesize the alkaloid (meaning to make an almost identical, less expensive version of it in a laboratory, detailing the steps to do so).
 Julian was not the only one try to synthesize the alkaloid.
-A professor at Oxford University named Robert Robinson had been seeking to synthesize physostigmine for years and had published numerous papers about it in scientific journals.
-Robertson was considered by many to be the premier organic chemist of his time.
-Julian, though, thought Roberson’s work was sloppy and he and Pikl worked in their lab to refine the approach needed to achieve synthesis.
+A professor at Oxford University named Sir Robert Robinson had been seeking to synthesize physostigmine for years and had published numerous papers about it in scientific journals.
+Robinson was considered by many to be the premier organic chemist of his time.
+Julian, though, thought Robinson’s work was sloppy and he and Pikl worked in their lab to refine the approach needed to achieve synthesis.
 They attacked Robinson’s methods, engaging in a very risky high wire act in the academic community, basically laying their credibility and their careers on the line.
-Julian set out to prove that the crystals of his synthetic version would melt at the same temperature (135 degrees) and the natural found physostigmine.
+Julian set out to prove that the crystals of his synthetic version would melt at the same temperature (135 degrees) as the naturally found physostigmine.
 They did, and Julian and Pikl were hailed for creating what chemists refer to as “total synthesis.”
 On the basis of his work, Professor Blanchard submitted Julian’s name as a candidate for a permanent faculty position at DePauw, but he was rejected.
 Percy had no better luck as he sought a faculty position across the country, with schools convinced that students at elite universities would be loathe to study under a Black professor.

 Julian got married in 1935 to Anna Johnson, also a Phi Beta Kappa winner, who was pursing a Ph.D. in sociology.
 With little hope in the academic world, Percy and Pikl sought employment in the private sector, applying to DuPont, the largest chemical company in the United States.
 After their interviews, DuPont offered Pikl a job but apologized to Julian saying “We didn’t know you were a Negro.”
 Julian persuaded Pikl to accept the position and continued to look for work.
 The Institute of Paper Chemistry, in Appleton, Wisconsin looked to make him an offer but they were informed during a meeting that Appleton had a law on the books that prevented Blacks from staying overnight in the town.
 Fortunately, one of the members of the board in that meeting was William J. O’Brien, the Vice-President of the Glidden Company.
 He offered Percy the position of Director of Research of the Soya Product Division, an unheard of opportunity for a Black man at that time.
 He quickly accepted the job.